lendot/cattube/README.md

-# CatTube (aka Murderbox)
+# CatTube
+### On-demand Video Entertainment For Cats

+## Intro

-With this system you can load up videos your cats like onto a Raspberry Pi and an ultrasonic sensor will let them watch the videos whenever they want.
+With this system you can load up videos your cats like onto a Raspberry Pi and an ultrasonic sensor will start videos playing when they come in range.
 We've had this running for about 3 years in our living room and two of our cats use it multiple times a day.
-Often getting quite violent with the monitor when it shows particularly tasty rodents.
-Hence us calling it the Murderbox.

 ## Hardware